 Rather than locking content behind a paywall, Spotify wisely seals away features that simply make the service more dynamic.
 Want to listen to music without any adverts?
 Want to download as many tracks as you want to your smartphone to listen to them when away from home?
 Want the ability to skip songs as and when you want on your tablet/smartphone?
 Then it’s time for Premium.

-If you want everything that Spotify has to offer, including to choose any song you want with unlimited skipping privileges and no ads, you can get a personal Spotify Premium plan for $9.99 / £9.99 / AU$11.99, while the Spotify Family Plan, which offers simultaneous listening for up to five users, is priced at $15.99 / £16.99 / AU$17.99.
+If you want everything that Spotify has to offer, including to choose any song you want with unlimited skipping privileges and no ads, you can get a personal Spotify Premium plan for $9.99 / £9.99 / AU$11.99, while the Spotify Family Plan, which offers simultaneous listening for up to five users, is priced at $15.99 / £16.99 / AU$17.99 after a recent price hike.

 Like Apple Music, Spotify also offers discounted plans for students, with total access to the Spotify library priced at only $4.99 / £5.99 / $5.99.
-You will have to verify your enrollment status, however.
+Although, you will have to verify your enrollment status.

 There's also a brand-new subscription tier for friends, partners, or family members who live at the same address.
 Spotify Premium Duo allows two people to share one Spotify subscription plan, while still retaining their own individual Premium accounts and logins, allowing you to save on the cost without sacrificing the freedom of listening without ads and creating your own playlists.